-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO Economic activity is expected to be slow into 2024 with a low to no growth forecast until early 2024.
-BERL anticipate a 1.2% increase in GDP in the June 2024 year 19 .
-High Economic factors vary significantly, from the assumptions in this plan affecting our ability to Medium/High Review work programmes and budgets annually, or as required.
-Signal reductions or increases in work programmes and budgets in future deliver on the agreed work annual plans should conditions programmes, in terms of the change, when appropriate. either scope or timing.
+We assume that: Our level of Risk Impact What we will do uncertainty Economic activity is expected to be slow into High Economic factors vary Medium/High Review work programmes and 2024 with a low to no growth forecast until significantly, from the budgets annually, or as required. early 2024.
+BERL anticipate a 1.2% increase in assumptions in this plan Signal reductions or increases in work GDP in the June 2024 year 19 . affecting our ability to programmes and budgets in future deliver on the agreed work annual plans should conditions change, when appropriate.